mgharribey/LegacyGeneticNe/README.md

-# A life history traits(???) categorizing framework to facilitate broad scale implementation of the Ne500 indicator using DNA data
+# A life history traits categorizing framework to facilitate broad scale implementation of the Ne500 indicator using DNA data

 This repository contains the scripts and associated workflow described in the publication [Harribey et al. *in prep.*](*LINK TO ADD*)